AntaraB1005/AntaraB1005/README.md

 ### Welcome to my profile!
-I am Antara Banerjee, a third-year undergraduate student in Electrical engineering at IIT BHU Varanasi.
+I am Antara Banerjee, a third-year undergraduate student in Department of Electrical engineering at IIT BHU Varanasi.
 An inquisitive learner who is keen on working on projects that intend to solve real-world problems.
 Also passionate about music, playing the synthesizer, and artworks.

 ![Antara's github stats](https://github-readme-stats.vercel.app/api?username=AntaraB1005&show_icons=true&theme=dracula)